-The Servicemember’s Civil Relief Act has many provisions and protections that can complicate or delay a divorce case.
+The Servicemember’s Civil Relief Act has provisions that can complicate or delay a divorce case.
 The Act creates both a minefield and opportunities.

 By Karen Robbins, Family Lawyer